-Linalool is known as monoterpene alcohol and has anti fungal and antimicrobial properties.
+We know that Linalool is a monoterpene alcohol that has antifungal and antimicrobial properties.
 You would think that the scent might be unbearable, but the opposite is true!

-We define linalool as a character impact compound and causes lavender to have its floral scent.
+We define linalool as a character impact compound that causes lavender to have its floral scent.
 It is also one compound that gives green and roasted coffees their wonderful aroma!

 Linalool together with myrcene, limonene and ocimene are the compounds responsible for the floral-scented aromas from hosta plants.